Need to make claim on your policy? Follow our guide to making a TPD claim in Australia.

 It is crucial that all policyholders and anyone looking to take out TPD cover to have a clear understanding on the conditions around claiming TPD in Australia.
-The process of submitting a claim to actually receiving a benefit payment can be drawn out if the necessary steps are not taken.
-This article will outline the claims process for TPD insurance that is held within a superannuation fund and for cover that is held outside of superannuation.
-In doing so it will offer key advice on how to best prepare for the event of a claim to ensure the process runs smoothly and that there is no delay in payment.
+The process of submitting a claim to actually receiving a benefit payment can be a length process if the necessary steps are not taken.

 A TPD claim benefit can be received when the policyholder has satisfied the definitions of TPD as defined by the insurance company or Super Fund in which their cover is held.
 It is extremely important for policyholders to be clear on what definition their policy falls under to avoid any surprises in the event of disablement.
 Generally, Total and Permanent Disablement will be considered under either “Own Occupation” or “Any Occupation”